 Our bus timetables are available in large print and we can enlarge any other information on request.

 Speak Me is at the top of every page on the website.
 The Speak Me accessibility and language support toolbar provides visitors to the website with a wide range of features.

 In order for customers to take advantage of exclusive early morning opportunities being offered by some shops, and in partnership with local councils, we are accepting any English concessionary pass for travel 24 hours a day - this is subject to change.

 What steps will you take to maximise social distancing and how can we help?

 We ask that you use alternate rows when travelling with us and sit by the window, leaving an empty row in front and behind you.
+Please make use of the upper deck if possible, as additional seating is available.
+You will notice we have blocked of some seats to assist with social distancing and additional signage has been placed on board go guide passengers.
 We also ask that you socially distance yourself from others whilst waiting at bus stops, and stand back to let other people off the bus before boarding.
 You may see buses that have been borrowed from our sister operators around the UK on your service.
 This is as we have tried to use as large a bus as possible to aid social distancing.

 Do I need to wear a face covering?